The BUG

 - Improvements cannot be validated.

-- Context assembly logic (retrieved documents, tools, and the data passed to the model)
+- The context assembly logic, including retrieved documents, tools, and any data passed to the model

-- Any other calls to LLMs or models used to provide data to the main LLM
+- Any other model calls that fed data into the main LLM

-- Any guardrailing outputs or scoring mechanisms used in the system
+- Any guardrail outputs or scoring mechanisms involved in the response

 - Token usage metrics